azaozz/wp-jquery-update-test/README.md

 # WordPress jQuery Update Test

-A WordPress plugin to test updates for jQuery, and jQuery UI.
+A WordPress plugin to test updates for jQuery and jQuery UI.